 Luxembourg Specialties you should know

 Luxembourg is a small country, but it has a variety of delicious dishes to offer.
 Many of these dishes are typical of Luxembourg and have a long tradition.
-You should know these dishes when you travel to Luxembourg.
+You should know these dishes if you travel to Luxembourg.
 Our trip to Luxembourg showed us how important it is to know dishes from your travel destination.
-Before our trip, we knew that Luxembourg has culinary specialties.
-What we didn't know, however, were their names.
-It was only in the local restaurants that we realized that we should have dealt with this before we arrived.
-Because on site we didn't understand a word that was on the menu at first.
-Menus are written in Luxembourgish.
-Even if the country is multilingual and almost everyone speaks German or French.
+It was clear to us before our trip that Luxembourg has culinary specialties.

 A Crime Story from Luxembourg